defndaines/kiroku/pulitzer-prize.md

 - [ ] 1997: Jack N. Rakove, _Original Meanings: Politics and Ideas in the Making of the Constitution_
 - [ ] 1998: Edward J. Larson, _Summer for the Gods: The Scopes Trial and America’s Continuing Debate Over Science and Religion_
 - [ ] 1999: Edwin G. Burrows and Mike Wallace, _Gotham: A History of New York City to 1898_
-- [ ] 2000: David M. Kennedy, _Freedom From Fear: The American People in Depression and War_
+- [ ] 2000: David M. Kennedy, _Freedom from Fear: The American People in Depression and War_
 - [ ] 2001: Joseph J. Ellis, _Founding Brothers: The Revolutionary Generation_
 - [ ] 2002: Louis Menand, _The Metaphysical Club: A Story of Ideas in America_
 - [ ] 2003: Rick Atkinson, _An Army at Dawn: The War in North Africa, 1942–1943_